 At GardenSite only the best quality trees are selected for sale at prices to suit everyone's budget.
 The most convincing, with great shape, size and colour, use PE to replicate the prickly feel of real branches, they can be virtually indistinguishable from the real thing but won't give you a rash!

 Bear in mind we don't always list online all the Artificial Christmas Trees we have in stock, so call us if you can't see what your looking for and we will do our utmost to help.
 We have been selling trees for over 50 years and will be able to offer all the advice you need, including the best way to decorate your tree and how to install lights.

-Our 2015 range of Artificial Christmas Trees is perhaps the best we have ever offered and represents exceptional value for money.
+Our 2016 selection of artificial trees is perhaps the best we have ever offered and represents exceptional value for money.
 So if you're convinced by the benefits of an artificial tree, then it seems sensible to save time, trouble and expense by buying from GardenSite.